Chart Color Schemes

 Taylor is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Taylor, as per the latest Census evaluation, 83.4% of dwellings were houses while 16.7% comprised other types such as semi-detached homes, apartments and 'other' dwellings.
+In Taylor, as per the latest Census evaluation, 83.4% of dwellings were houses while 16.7% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
 This contrasts with the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
-Home ownership in Taylor stood at 3.8%, with mortgaged properties accounting for 70.5% and rented dwellings making up 25.7%.
-The median monthly mortgage repayment in the area was $2,500, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent figure was recorded at $282, lower than the Australian Capital Territory's $450.
-Nationally, Taylor's median monthly mortgage repayments were significantly higher at $2,500 compared to the national average of $1,863, while median weekly rents were substantially lower at $282 compared to the national figure of $375.
+Home ownership in Taylor stood at 3.8%, with mortgaged properties making up 70.5% and rented ones comprising 25.7%.
+The median monthly mortgage repayment was $2,500, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent in Taylor was recorded at $282, compared to the Australian Capital Territory's $450.
+Nationally, Taylor's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing